AUAP/AP2018/all_miniex/mini_ex1.md

 - A URL link to your program and run on a browser, see: https://rawgit.com/
 - Describe your first independent coding process
 - How do you feel about read and write code?
 What might be the potential and possibility of coding practice?
 7. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
-Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"
+Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"  (Before next Wed class)

 NB!: Feel Free to explore and experiment more syntax